""

 Previous community consultation

-Community and stakeholder feedback has been critical to the development of the St Lucia to West End Green Bridge.
+Community and stakeholder feedback has been critical to the development of the St Lucia to West End Bridge.

-Following the initial consultation phase, Council undertook a range of technical investigations and studies on potential alignments and landing locations for this green bridge.
+Following the initial consultation phase, Council undertook a range of technical investigations and studies on potential alignments and landing locations for this bridge.
 This included traffic and transport modelling, environmental studies, site investigations and initial cost estimates.
 Based on these studies, Council released a shortlist of alignment options for the community to provide feedback on in November 2020.

 consultation summary document and a detailed consultation report were also prepared, outlining the consultation process, feedback received and Council’s response to key feedback themes.